 - include a poll in the RLC data PDU as described below.

-NOTE: E mpty RLC buffer (excluding transmitted RLC data PDU awaiting for acknowledgements) should not lead to unnecessary polling when data awaits in the upper layer.
+NOTE: E mpty RLC buffer (excluding transmitted RLC data PDU awaiting acknowledgements) should not lead to unnecessary polling when data awaits in the upper layer.
 Details are left up to UE implementation.

 To include a poll in a RLC data PDU, the transmitting side of an AM RLC entity shall: